 Wrapbook acts as a digital employer of record, administering payroll compliance and workers’ comp insurance on behalf of employers while ensuring crew is paid on time.

 Many common payroll errors can be traced back to inadequate or ill-organized record-keeping, but it turns out that the record-keeping itself can be a payroll mistake.

 The FLSA requires that employers keep payroll and other records for at least three years, and production companies are no exception to that rule.

 These records must be adequately detailed and open to inspection by representatives of the U.S. Department of Labor.

 **Additionally, some states and localities may maintain their own record-keeping mandates that differ from those of the federal government.

 As of 2022, for example, California’s Senate Bill No. 807 requires that employers maintain personnel records for a minimum period of four years, not three.

-The Fair Labor Standards Act is enforced by investigators from the Wage and Hour Division of the U.S. Department of Labor.
+Investigators from the Wage and Hour Division of the U.S. Department of Labor enforce the Fair Labor Standards Act.
 If these investigators determine that a production company is willfully not in compliance with the law, they may choose to prosecute any violations in a criminal court.